Henry Emanuel “H.E.” Levy

 Henry Emanuel Levy (also known as H.E.) was one of the first Jewish pioneers to come to what is now Canada’s West Coast.
 H.E. was an entrepreneur who made and lost a number of fortunes in his career and established a restaurant which became an institution, a legacy which survived him.

-H.E. was born to an expat Londoner and a woman sent to Wellington on a Jewish bride ship.
+H.E. was born to an expat Londoner and a woman sent to Wellington, New Zealand, on a Jewish bride ship.
 The family moved to Sydney, Australia so that his father, Benjamin, could escape being drafted to serve in the Maori Rebellion.
 A carpenter by trade, Benjamin helped construct a custom-built house for a wealthy San Francisco residents.
 The house was built and assembled in Sydney, then disassembled and shipped to San Francisco.
 In 1849.
 Benjamin and his family accompanied on such shipment.

 Benjamin did well in San Francisco.
 In 1852, the family returned to England where Benjamin continued to prosper.
 In 1853, after his wealth had been depleted, and the family embarked on their second trip to San Francisco.
 However, Benjamin contracted typhoid while crossing the Isthmus of Panama and died en route.
 His wife, Esther, arrived in San Francisco with six children and about to give birth to a seventh.
 Esther became financially devastated.
 Jewish charities in London raised the funds necessary to bring the family back to England.